 Gillian Weir On Stage at Symphony Hall, Birmingham

-Recorded on the beautiful Klais Organ at Symphony Hall(external link) in Birmingham, this spectacular two-disc recording is packed with toccatas of every style!
+Recorded on the beautiful Klais Organ in Birmingham, this spectacular two-disc recording is packed with toccatas of every style!

 The 21st century work “Six variationen über una tema di Vincent Youmans” by William McVicker is an intriguing piece which contains hidden musical quotes.
 We've added a fun contest on this website for you to challenge yourself with.
 Give it a try!